Special OfferENDS SOON

 2. Speak To Your Doctor.
 Regular checkups are not only vital to review your overall health, but can also serve as a way to include annual fall risk assessments into your healthcare plan.
 If you are not due for a checkup for a few months, you can also utilize our free fall risk assessment tool to determine your potential fall risks.

 3. Regularly Review Medications With Your Doctor or Pharmacist.
-Many seniors experience falls due to side effects from prescriptions drugs, or side effects from how different prescription drugs interact with one another.
-If you don’t tell all of your doctors which medications you take before they prescribe you other pills, you can be at a higher risk for experiencing falls.
+Many seniors experience falls due to side effects from prescription drugs, or side effects from how different prescription drugs interact with one another.
+If you don’t tell all of your doctors which medications you take before they prescribe you other pills, you can be at a higher risk of experiencing falls.
 Talking to your general practitioner or pharmacist every time you receive a new prescription could ultimately lead to positive fall prevention.

 5. Keep Your Home Safe.
 Fall hazards may be lurking in your home without you even knowing it, but making small changes can have a big impact on fall prevention in the elderly.
 NCOA recommends starting by removing “tripping hazards, increase lighting, make stairs safe and install grab bars in key areas.”